diceroll123/dti.py/README.md

 Some notes:
 - *For the time being*, there are no front-facing docs for this beyond docstrings in the code itself
 - Breaking changes are very likely to happen until this lib + DTI2020 are considered stable
-- Until the lib is stable, I may push code with little-to-no decent commit messages 🤪

-# Installing
+## Installing
 **Python 3.7 or higher is suggested**

-This project will likely never be put on pypi, so you'll have to install the development version, from this repo.
+This project will likely never be put on PyPI, so you'll have to install the development version, from this repo.

 ```sh
 python -m pip install -U git+https://github.com/diceroll123/dti.py